domshyra-s-playground/containersDemo/README.md

 Run docker desktop, or however you get the docker daemon running.

-run the following commmand `docker compose -f docker-compose.debug.yml build` to build the containers, then run `docker compose -f docker-compose.debug.yml up` to start the containers.
+run the following command `docker compose -f docker-compose.debug.yml build` to build the containers, then run `docker compose -f docker-compose.debug.yml up` to start the containers.

 ### Docker Compose Debug
 after the containers are running, we run in vscode `Launch Chrome against localhost` to debug the front end.